huecao92/CaoThiHue_QC_Bankguru99/README.md

 2. Verify to create new account based on the customer just created above.
 3. Verify deposit function work fine with the account just created.

-- This tests is fine if the Account(userName = "mngr184796"; passWord = "ApYbusu") is not out of date (Out of date time : 20 dáy from creating accouting from Bankguru).
+- This tests is fine if the Account(userName = "mngr184796"; passWord = "ApYbusu") is not out of date (Out of date time : 20 days from creating accouting from Bankguru).
 In case the Bankguru account is expired, You should request Bankguru renew account  to replace the old account on my code( (userName = "mngr184796"; passWord = "ApYbusu")